How To Connect Airpods on your Macbook – [Updated 2020]

-The windows defender is kind of anti-virus protection that comes pre-installed with windows.
+The windows defender is a kind of anti-virus protection that comes pre-installed with windows.
 It runs a lot of background programs that will actually protect your system from any potential malware.
 Windows defender also enables firewall protection.
 For those of you who aren’t aware of the windows firewall, it will protect the system from potential viruses that could probably enter your system and corrupt your precious files when you are browsing the internet.
 The updates with the windows defender come pre-installed with the Windows OS update.

 You might bother why you might want to disable something that actually protects you.
 There are some trusted programs that you can install but will be jumped off by the windows defender due to its questionable source.
 Now that we are sure with why we are enabling and disabling the windows defender.
 Let’s proceed with how we can actually do it.